MMaquet/signal-inference-optimization/concepts.md

 - **Inference drift** — deviation between intended meaning and reconstructed output
 - **Semantic mass** — weight of a concept determined by density, coherence, and repetition
 - **Proprietary conceptual core** — controlled semantic structure designed to resist compression and guide reconstruction
+- **Attractive density** — capacity of a dense, coherent endogenous corpus to reduce the relative weight of uncontrolled exogenous signals in LLM reconstruction

 ---